Container Service for Kubernetes offers HA for control planes, nodes, workloads, and load balancing.

 type: LoadBalancer

-You can enable this feature in the Service.
-After the feature is enabled, if sufficient endpoints are available within a zone, the EndpointSlice controller prioritizes routing traffic to endpoints that are closer to the request's origin.
-This is based on the topology hint information on the EndpointSlice.
-In scenarios with cross-zone network traffic, this feature prioritizes keeping network traffic within the same zone.
-This improves network efficiency and reduces associated costs.
-For more information, see Topology Aware Routing.
+Enable this in the Service.
+When sufficient endpoints are available in the zone, the EndpointSlice controller prioritizes routing traffic to endpoints closer to the request origin based on topology hints, keeping traffic within the same zone to reduce costs.
+See Topology Aware Routing.

 Properly Deploy Nginx Ingress Controller

-Do not set resource limits for Nginx Ingress Controller.
-This helps avoid traffic interruptions that are caused by out-of-memory (OOM) errors.
-If resource limits are necessary, set the CPU limit to at least 1,000 millicores (formatted as 1000m in the YAML configuration) and the memory limit to at least 2 GiB.
-For more configuration recommendations for Nginx Ingress Controller, see Usage recommendations for Nginx Ingress Controller.
+Avoid resource limits for Nginx Ingress Controller to prevent OOM-related traffic interruptions.
+If limits are necessary, set CPU to at least 1000m and memory to at least 2 GiB.
+See Usage recommendations for Nginx Ingress Controller.

-If you create an ALB Ingress controller or an MSE Ingress controller, you must configure multiple zones when you create the Ingress controller.
-For more information, see Create a cloud-native gateway and Create and use an ALB Ingress to expose Services.
-For a comparison of different Ingress controllers, see Comparison of Nginx Ingress, ALB Ingress, and MSE Ingress.
+For ALB Ingress or MSE Ingress controllers, configure multiple zones during creation.
+See Create a cloud-native gateway, Create and use an ALB Ingress to expose Services, and Comparison of Nginx Ingress, ALB Ingress, and MSE Ingress.

 Properly Deploy CoreDNS